History of Tuva: Early history

 The indigenous inhabitants of the present-day Tuva Republic are a Turkic-speaking people of South Siberia, whose language shows strong Samoyedic and Mongolian influences.
 The name "Tuva" probably derives from a Samoyedic tribe, referred to in 7th-century Chinese sources as Dubo or Tupo, who lived in the upper Yenisei region.
 These people were known to the Chinese and Mongolians as Uriankhai.
-Most scholars trace the name to the Uriankhai of the Greater Hinggan Range, a Jurched people who as a result of extensive migrations gave their name to several peoples living in the region from east Siberia and northeast China to the Altai mountains.
+Most scholars trace the name to the Uriankhai of the Greater Hinggan Range, a Jurchen people who as a result of extensive migrations gave their name to several peoples living in the region from east Siberia and northeast China to the Altai mountains.
 These should not be confused with the Altai Uriankhai (ethnic Mongolians living in western Mongolia), the Altainor Uriankhai (a Turkic-speaking people in the Altai Republic within the Russian Federation), and the Khovsgolnor Uriankhai (reindeer herders in the eastern Tuva Republic).

 Map showing extent of the Uyghur Khaganate and the location of Kyrgyz in 800 AD.

 Tuvans were subjects of the Uyghur Khaganate during the 8th and early 9th centuries AD.
 The Uyghurs established several fortifications within Tuva as a means of subduing the population.
 The Uyghur Khaganate was overthrown in 840 AD by a rebellion of the Yeniseian Kyrgyz who came from the upper reaches of the Yenisei.
 During this period, some Uyghurs were absorbed into Tuvan society.
 The Kirgiz ruled Tuva until the 13th century.

 Mongol rule

-In 1207, Tuva was conquered by Mongols under Jochi, the eldest son of Genghis Khan.
+In 1207, Tuva was conquered by the Mongols under Jochi, the eldest son of Genghis Khan.
 This was the beginning of Mongol suzerainty over the Tuvans.
-Tuvans were ruled by the Khalka Mongol leader Sholoi Ubashi's Altyn-Khan Khanate until the 17th century.
+Tuvans were ruled by the Khalkha Mongol leader Sholoi Ubashi's Altyn-Khan Khanate until the 17th century.

-The state of the Altyn-Khan disappeared due to constant warring between the Oirats and the Khalka of Jasaghtu Khan Aimak.
+The state of the Altyn-Khan disappeared due to constant warring between the Oirats and the Khalkha of Jasaghtu Khan Aimak.
 The Tuvans became part of the Dzungarian state ruled by the Oirats.
 The Dzungars ruled over all the Sayano-Altay Plateau until 1755.

 The historic region of Tannu Uriankhai, of which Tuva is a part, was controlled by the Mongols from 1207 to 1757, when it was brought under the rule of the Qing dynasty, the last dynasty of China, until 1911.

-It then came under the dominion of the Yuan dynasty of China (1271–1368), and with the fall of the Yuan it was controlled by the Oirats until the end of the 16th and early 17th centuries.
+It came under the dominion of the Yuan dynasty of China (1271–1368), and with the fall of the Yuan it was controlled by the Oirats until the end of the 16th and early 17th century.
 Thereafter, the history of western Mongolia, and by extension Tannu Uriankhai, is a story of the complex military relations between the Altan Khanate (Khotogoit tribe) and the Oirots, both competing for supremacy in western Mongolia.
 The territory of current Tuva has been ruled by the Xianbei state (93–234), Rouran Khaganate (330–555), Mongol Empire (1206–1271), Yuan dynasty (1271–1368), Northern Yuan dynasty (1368–1691) and Dzungar Khanate (1634–1758).